Joao-1/anime-gif-generator/README.md

 ### Tasks
 - [ ] Add tests
 - [ ] Compress generated GIFs to reduce their file size.
-Some GIFs can be over 100Mb, making them unusable.
+Some GIFs can be over 100Mb, making them unusable
-- [ ] Make it useable as a CLI tool
+- [x] Make it useable as a CLI tool
+- [ ] Set the GIF to start again after each time it is played
+- [ ] Set all the details of the GIF in the metadata (such as the start and end frame, time, name, episode, etc.)
+- [ ] Make it multithreaded (maybe)